kdoore/CS2335-Gitbook/state_controlled_number_game.md

 ###Enumeration: GameStates

 In C#, we can use Enumeration-Types to create custom data-types which function as named constants.
-We use the C# keyword enum to declare our custom data-type, then we must initialize the values using a comma separated list of values.
+We use the C# keyword `enum` to declare our custom data-type, then we must initialize the values using a comma separated list of values.
 We'll define an enum to provide a set of gameStates to control our game's execution logic.
-We can declare the enum outside any class code, it should be public, then it will be accessible in any code files in our project.
+We can declare the enum outside any class code, it should be `public`, then it will be accessible in any code files in our project.
 If we make the activeState publicly accessible, then the enum values show up as a drop-down list, as shown in the image below.
 In addition, we can see the activeState value change while our game is executing.

 ```C#
     public enum GameState { Initialize, Start, GamePlay, Win, Lose, End}